 The semi-annual reports and annual compliance reports for ROP certification were submitted to the DEQ in timely manner.
 During the reporting period the permittee reported all monitoring and associated recordkeeping requirements.
 Exceedances of the limit, when they occur are reported throughout the year and in quarterly excess emission reporting.
 Semi-annual reporting of CAM excursion/exceedances, and monitor downtime were submitted to the DEQ in timely manner.
-During the reporting period the permittee reported two CAM excursion/exceedances for opacity and 13 incidents where monitor downtime were reported.
+During the reporting period from April 1, 2018 through March 31, 2019, the permittee reported no CAM excursion/exceedances for opacity and 19 incidents of monitor downtime.
 Testing protocols and test reports, established in the ROP, were submitted within appropriate time frames.
 NSPS Subpart Da required reports were submitted quarterly with EER.

-Stack parameters for FGBOILERS have not changed from the previous inspection and appear to be accurate.
+Stack/Vent Restrictions for FGBOILERS have not changed from the previous inspection and appear to be accurate.

-The facility appears to comply with the CAM and the NSPS 40 CFR Part 60, Subpart Da.
+The facility appears to comply with the CAM and the NSPS 40 CFR Part 60 Subpart Da.
 The facility is subject to CSAPR (40 CFR Part 96), formerly known as CAIR.
 However, the state of Michigan does not have delegation over CSAPR, and therefore, these portions of the ROP were not reviewed at this time.